YouNow/younow.github.io/policy/fr/terms.md

 category: EN
 ---

 **Please read these YouNow Terms of Use with care** before You make use of the YouNow Service, which is located at [www.Younow.com](https://www.younow.com) (the “**Site**”) and also available as a mobile application (the “**App**”).
 We'll refer to You here as "You” and “Your.”
-We will refer to YouNow, Inc. as “YouNow,” “we,” “us” or “our”.
+We will refer to YouNow Media LLC. as “YouNow,” “we,” “us” or “our”.

 These YouNow Terms of Use as they may be subsequently amended  (“**Terms of Use**” or “Terms”) outline the terms and conditions applicable to Your use of the YouNow Service and any related services, aspects, functions, software platforms and derivatives of the YouNow Service (collectively, the "**Service**").